seanli6/CreditService/README.md

 3. Wait till the READY of `Credit-service` container

-4. Open http://localhost:8080/swagger-ui/ (Username: rbcfolks Password: password) on your browser
+4. Open http://localhost:8080/swagger-ui/ (Password: password Username: rbcfolks) on your browser

 ## How to Use

-### 1. Check the interface design document from http://localhost:8080/swagger-ui/ (Username: rbcfolks Password: password)
+### 1. Check the interface design document from http://localhost:8080/swagger-ui/
+   (Password: password Username: rbcfolks)

 ### 2. How to use loadAndParseCsv

   a.
 Go to postname or soapui.
-Create a POST request with URL:localhost:8080/credits
+Create a POST request with URL:  localhost:8080/credits

 ![image](https://user-images.githubusercontent.com/70720442/204915760-01456697-dd14-4bf2-878b-99c009f33da0.png)